lammps/lammps/doc/src/Developer_write_pair.rst

 are used to compute the forces (plus energy and virial contributions, if needed) on atoms for pairs of atoms within a given cutoff.
 This is often the dominant computation in LAMMPS, and sometimes even the only one.
-Pair styles can be grouped in multiple categories:
+Pair styles can be grouped into multiple categories:

 #. simple pairwise additive interactions of point particles
    (e.g. :doc:`Lennard-Jones <pair_lj>`, :doc:`Morse <pair_morse>`,